How to Foster A BabY in the UK?

-In the UK babies and toddlers are the children most often fostered, be returned to care and to stay in care.
+In the UK babies and infants are the children most often fostered by Local Authorities, be returned to care and to stay in care.
 Figures show that up to 20 percent of admissions are infants.

 There are babies who have been placed in care voluntarily by their main carer(s).
 Some babies have suffered neglect and been exposed to drugs or alcohol pre birth, they are often premature, underweight and more likely than other children to have serious medical problems, disabilities and developmental delays.

-Foster care is a particularly important service because it goes a long way in meeting the secure attachment needs that all children have, which more than likely helps the child’s life chances.
+Foster care is a particularly important service because it goes a long way in meeting the secure attachment needs that all children have, which research finds will help the child’s life chances.

 When babies and toddlers are placed in care, the council’s care plan is usually to work towards the return to their birth family, long term (permanent) fostering or adoption.

-Fostering a baby means you will have to be available 24 hours a day, the same as all parents.
+Fostering a baby means having to be available 24 hours a day, the same as all parents.
 However you might be required to provide special medical treatment which means undertaking specialist training before the baby arrives.